Cumulo-pro/cumulo-block-explorer/docs/espresso.md

-# Espresso Explorer — Technical Documentation
+# Espresso Explorer.
+Technical Documentation

 > This document covers the Espresso-specific implementation of the Cumulo Block Explorer.
 > Espresso uses a **fundamentally different architecture** from both the Cosmos SDK chains documented
-> in `architecture.md` and the Monad Explorer documented in `monad.md` — it uses a server-side
+> in `architecture.md` and the Monad Explorer documented in `monad.md` - it uses a server-side
 > Node.js collector writing a shared JSON file, not browser-side RPC fetching, and not CometBFT/Cosmos REST.

 ---